 The project involved a comprehensive survey of various open space areas across the municipality.
-This included 30 open space reserves such as Hall Reserve, Edinburgh Gardens and Alphington Park Wetland; 10 pocket parks including Flockhart Reserve, Holden Byrne Park and Dame Nellie Melba Park; and 12 streetscapes including Heidelberg Road, Hoddle Street and Pigdon Street.
+This included 30 open space reserves such as Hall Reserve, Edinburgh Gardens and Alphington Park Wetland; 10 pocket parks including Flockhart Reserve, Holden Byrne Park and Dame Mellie Melba Park; and 12 streetscapes including Heidelberg Road, Hoddle Street and Pigdon Street.
 An important aspect of the study was the inclusion of areas not typically considered to be associated with the presence of native plants and animals.

-The survey methods (Figure 3) used as part of the study aimed to capture the broad array of primarily native animals and also plants still existing within the City of Yarra.
+The survey methods used as part of the study aimed to capture the broad array of primarily native animals and also plants still existing within the City of Yarra.
 The survey included the use of:

-- Database resources from CSIRO Entomology Dept., Birdlife & Victorian Biodiversity Atlas to name a few, - Assessment methods ascribing ecological vegetation types and functional coverage, - identification of land cover and vegetation types, - assessment of fauna habitat values: leaf litter, significant habitat trees (Figure 4) and hollow abundance, - documentation of plant species diversity, including indigenous plants and weeds, - daytime (diurnal) and night-time (nocturnal) bird surveys, - frog and reptile surveys, - microbat surveys using specialised bat detector devices, and - wildlife camera trap surveys.
+- database searches - identification of land cover and vegetation types - assessment of fauna habitat values: leaf litter, significant habitat trees and hollow abundance - documentation of plant species diversity, including indigenous plants and weeds - daytime (diurnal) and night-time (nocturnal) bird surveys. - frog surveys - reptile surveys, microbat surveys using specialised bat detector devices - wildlife camera trap surveys

-Figure 3 Fauna survey methods used during the Biodiversity Health Survey in 2016.
-Photographs by Practical Ecology
+Figure 6.
+Fauna survey during the Biodiversity Health Survey, 2016.
+Photographs: Practical Ecology